Museums & Heritage

 Designed to strengthen relationships and promote collaboration between emerging museum leaders in France and in the US, the Museums Next Generation program sponsors a two-week exchange that will immerse six to eight French museum professionals for a two-week exploration in the US and four of their American counterparts for ten days in France.
 The program aims to bolster links between institutions in both countries, familiarizing them with the French and American museum systems, while helping to build a deep bench of professionals destined for leadership positions.
 It will help the young professionals develop a professional network that spans across the Atlantic.
 After five years, the program will have brought together a community of 50 professionals that will serve as a solid base for future Franco-American cultural relations.

-The first French cohort will arrive in Los Angeles on March 26th; where they'll spend their first week in meetings, exchanges, and visits in partnership with the J. Paul Getty Museum; followed by a week in May in New York and the Clark Art Institute of Williamstown, Massachusetts.
+The first French cohort arrived in Los Angeles on March 26th; where they spent their first week in meetings, exchanges, and visits in partnership with the J. Paul Getty Museum; followed by a week in May in New York and the Clark Art Institute of Williamstown, Massachusetts.
 Later editions will take place in different cities or regions with a prolific museum scene, such as the Midwest (Chicago, Detroit, Cleveland), Washington DC or Texas (Houston, Dallas, Fort Worth).

 The 2023 French selection